irohit02/SecureStream/README.md

-# Encrypted File Transfer System using TCP Sockets
+# SecureStream - Encrypted File Transfer System using TCP Sockets

 This project simulates a secure communication system designed for battlefield environments.
 It facilitates the transmission of structured target data from a client to a server using TCP socket programming in Python.